Most of us are familiar with, or at least have heard of, the mythical powers of the cast iron skillet. Well, gear up for carbon steel.

 Seasoning a pan is an easy job.
 For many carbon steel pans, especially the more expensive ones, there will often be a coat of beeswax or other protective greasy layer put on the cooking surface to protect it during shipping.
 Ironically, you will want to remove this fatty coating before applying—you guessed it—a similar fatty coating.
 A simple dousing in hot water with the assistance of a gentle scrubbing device should completely remove the coating.

 The seasoning process itself is basically just a practice in oiling the pan while it is hot, heating the oil until it turns black and begins smoking, removing excess oils, and allowing the pan to cool.
 Doing this several times may increase the non-stick properties of your pan.
-Did you accidentally scorch one of your pans?
-Find out how to clean it here.

 Alternatively, the pan may be heated and seasoned in a medium-heat oven for an hour, ideally upside down to release excess oil.